Conservación Liderada por Indígenas/Indigenous-Led Conservation

 Connected habitats within the Ecuadorian Andes-Amazon region is imperative for the ongoing conservation and support of the area’s increasingly imperiled biological diversity.
 Defending the sovereignty of Indigenous Nations is of paramount importance for the continuous survival of the largest remaining roadless rainforest in Ecuador.
 BioAm and AAC provide legal support, training, and technology to communities engaged in their conservation land-use planning efforts.

-As communities make choices about where and how they want to create planning districts, these choices are reflected in iterations of community maps that are continually evolving.
-Indigenous oral governance processes are the means by which all conservation and community land-use planning decisions are made.
+As communities make choices about where and how they want to create planning districts, these choices are reflected in evolving community maps.
+Indigenous oral governance processes serve as the means by which all community land-use planning decisions are reached.

 Wildlands conservation and community land use planning are a single harmonized process.

 We are humbled by the number of neighboring Indigenous Communities that want to get involved with this participatory land-use planning process.
 As adjacent Communities see the positive effects of collaborating with AAC, they initiate contact, and our relationship web grows.
 Word of our work is spreading from village to village and nation to nation.